 Bridging Programs for Internationally Educated Pharmacists

-Bridging programs are designed to help internationally educated pharmacists (IEPs) acquire the necessary knowledge and skills to meet Canadian practice standards.
+Bridging programs are structured education and training programs designed to help internationally educated pharmacists (IEPs) address gaps between their prior education, experience, or exam performance and Canadian pharmacy practice standards.

 Purpose of the bridging programs